zzehli/study-notes/data structure and algorithm/algorithm.md

 * since the requirement is O(1), iterate thru the stack is not possible
 * one way to go about it is to record the new minimum value with every push and retrieve the current minium from the end of the stack/array
 ### 42** Trapping Rain Water (stack, two pointers)
-* use two pointers (l and r) and two maximum values (lmax and rmax), if the current values are bigger than the max, update the max, otherwise add to the overall area
+* use two pointers (l and r) and two maximum values (lmax and rmax); take the lesser of the two max and calculate water level at the same side (since the lower max determines the water level);
 * Similar to 11 Container with Most Water
 * topic: similarities with 84.
-Largest Rectangle in Histogram https://leetcode.com/problems/trapping-rain-water/solutions/17414/a-stack-based-solution-for-reference-inspired-by-histogram/
+Largest Rectangle in Histogram: https://leetcode.com/problems/trapping-rain-water/solutions/17414/a-stack-based-solution-for-reference-inspired-by-histogram/
 ### 224 Basic Calculator (stack)
 * https://leetcode.com/problems/basic-calculator/solutions/1456850/python-basic-calculator-i-ii-iii-easy-solution-detailed-explanation/
 ### 84** Largest Rectangle in Histogram